Ali-rashaideh/energy_forecasting_project/README.md

 - prophet
 - xgboost

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
-For questions or feedback, please contact Ali Rashaideh at [email@example.com].
+For questions or feedback, please contact Ali Rashaideh at alirashaideh@yahoo.com.